johnnovak/gridmonger-site/source/basic-editing.rst

 To draw special walls similary to the method described above, hold down the :kbd:`R` key and press one of the movement keys.
-This will use the current special wall type, as indicated in the right-side tools panel.
+This will use the current special wall type, as indicated in the right-side tools pane.
+You can toggle the visibility of the tools pane with :kbd:`Alt+T`.

-You can cycle through the available special wall types with the :kbd:`[` and :kbd:`]` keys.
+To select the current special wall type, use the :kbd:`[` and :kbd:`]` keys.

 .. raw:: html